ParulMudaliar/2026Spring_projects/README.md

 ## 8. Ethical Considerations

-- All data sources are publicly available (Kaggle, ECB, Danmarks Nationalbank).
+- All data sources are publicly available (Kaggle, ECB).
 - No individual transaction records or customer data are used; the dataset contains only anonymized aggregate counts.
 - Parameter choices are documented with sources to allow independent verification.